Topica Edtech Group: History

 In April 2004, a group of professors in the Centre for Research and Consulting on Management, Hanoi University of Science and Technology, initiated an Online Training Program and International Cooperation named CRC-TOPIC.
 The entrepreneurship incubator project received financial support by Infodev.

 In 2006, Microsoft Chairman, Bill Gates and the Deputy Prime Minister of Vietnam, Pham Gia Khiem, launched TOPIC64 as an E-learning infrastructure development project in 64 provinces of Vietnam.
 Qualcomm announced that it was a one sponsor of the project, besides Microsoft, Hewlett Packard and USAID.

 In 2007, TOPIC64 and MIT Professor Charles Leiserson launched the Boston-Hanoi online course "Intro to Algorithms" for 30 Vietnamese students.

 In 2008, Topica Edtech Group was founded as an education technology company whose mission is to promote high-quality online education among learners in Vietnam and South East Asia.

 At the same time, following Harvard, Stanford, MIT and Duke University, Topica Edtech Group applied 3D simulation technology in teaching.
 This brought a realistic experience in virtual 3D space.

 In 2010, the company organized an online training course on Business Incubator for 105 managers from 15 Asia-Pacific countries.

 In 2011, Topica Founder Institute (TFI) launched the first batch of startup accelerator from Silicon Valley in Vietnam.

 In 2013, the company launched mobile learning app Topica Mobile in Vietnam.

 In 2014, they launched Online English speech tutoring platform Topica Native (TOPMITO) allowing students speaking via Google Glass with native speakers.

 Until 2016, Topica Edtech Group has partnered with 11 universities across the Philippines, Vietnam and the United States.

 In April, 2016, according to an article in E27, Topica Edtech Group signed a partnership deal with Coursera.
 Through this pact, one of Topica's partners in Vietnam - Vinh University - recognized credits from some of Coursera's 1,800 online courses.

+In August 2026, Phu Xuan University (PXU), a higher education institution under the EQuest Education Group[1], officially acquired the Topica Uni brand.
+Following this acquisition, the university announced the establishment of the Topica International Institute.

+The Topica International Institute serves as the university's primary unit dedicated to educational technology (EdTech) and online education.
+The institute's core activities include:

+Administering distance-learning bachelor's degree programs, with degrees officially awarded by Phu Xuan University.

+Offering short-term, credit-bearing courses at the undergraduate level.

+Researching, developing, and integrating advanced EdTech solutions into instructional practices.